ONSdigital/github-licensing-bot/README.md

 OVER_LICENSED_THRESHOLD # If the number of available licences is equal to or greater than this threshold then an additional message is displayed
-SLACK_ALERTS_CHANNEL    # Name of the Slack channel to post alerts to SLACK_PUBSUB_TOPIC      # Name of the Cloud Pub/Sub topic to post alerts to UNDER_LICENSED_THRESOLD # If the number of available licences is equal to or less than this threshold then an additional message is displayed
+SLACK_ALERTS_CHANNEL    # Name of the Slack channel to post alerts to SLACK_PUBSUB_TOPIC      # Name of the Cloud Pub/Sub topic to post alerts to SYSTEM                  # Name of the system the licensing data is for e.g. GitHub Enterprise Cloud or GitHub Enterprise Server
+UNDER_LICENSED_THRESOLD # If the number of available licences is equal to or less than this threshold then an additional message is displayed
 ```